oluwadamilareoyeniyi8/PowerBI-dashboard-project/README.md

 # Portfolio Projects
-Cleaning sales data and building an interactive dashboard using Powerbi and Microsoft excel
+Cleaning sales data and building an interactive dashboard using Powerbi